FAQs: Employee Leave Policies

 Do employees have the right to take maternity and paternity leave?

 If the FMLA applies, an employer must allow male and female employees to take up to 12 weeks of leave during the first year of a child's life or during the first year of the child's placement by adoption or foster care into the employee's home.
 An expectant mother may begin leave prior to the birth of the child if the condition interferes with her ability to perform the job duties or for the purpose of prenatal care.

-Employer leave policies vary, but if an employer does provide paid maternity leave for a mother, it must also give the same benefits to a father.
+Employer leave policies vary, but if an employer does provide paid maternity leave (and paternity leave) for a mother (and father), it must also give the same benefits to a father.
 In California, employers must offer employees paid leave to bond with a new child if State Disability Insurance covers the employee.
 Under the Paid Family Leave insurance program, an employee may take up to six weeks of time off.
 The program receives funds through payroll deductions.

 Are employers required to give time off for voting, jury duty, and military service?